kaplana/ucas-website/content/docs/applicants/jobs.md

 **Responsibilities (~3-5 hrs/week):**

 - Attend weekly grader meeting (in-person only) on **Tuesdays 4:30-7:00pm** to review the rubric and complete all grading synchronously.
-Dinner is provided.
-Must be able to commit to attend the grading meeting for the entire semester (~2.5 h/week). <!--As of Spring 2024, this meeting is on Tuesdays 4:30-7pm.-->
+Food is provided.
+Must be able to commit to attend the grading meeting for the entire semester - 10 meetings at ~2.5 h/each.  <!--As of Spring 2024, this meeting is on Tuesdays 4:30-7pm.-->

 - Grade late and remaining assignments asynchronously as needed (max ~1h/week).